SongAndMelody/babamodmanager/src/data/!doc.md

 ## init.lua

 This file is similarly used when merging two mods, calling into a function in the directory for easy use.

+## fonts

+A folder containing some fonts the program uses.